adminera/xssreplay/DISCLAIMER.md

 ## Disclaimer

-You expressly understand and agree that Subfinder (creators and contributors) shall not be liable for any damages or losses resulting from your use of this tool or third-party products that use it.
+You expressly understand and agree that xssreplay (creators and contributors) shall not be liable for any damages or losses resulting from your use of this tool or third-party products that use it.

 Creators aren't in charge of any and have/has no responsibility for any kind of: